sanjay07sharma/movieGPT/README.md

 - Provide store to your app using `Provider` which comes from `react-redux`.

 "In short create a store, create a slice add slice to store reducer function and then provide it to app"

+# Set up /browse on signIn
+- setting an observer on the Auth object provided by firebase `onAuthStateChanged` from `firebase/auth`
+- With signIn observation we `navigate` to `/browse` using `useNavigate` from react-router-dom.
+- With sign out `naviagte` to `/`.